Brandon-C92/US_Southern_Border_Metrics/README.md

 <img width="1239" alt="DF before cleaning" src="https://github.com/Brandon-C92/US_Southern_Border_Metrics/assets/161045627/fa22c5bf-f833-4828-8533-a372d9f57cf1">

-Tracking down data to answer my questions was pretty simple, but also hard aty the same time.
-The Geospatial approach I took to explain my findings took me all over the internet to find the best approach to display my data in a comparable manner.
+Tracking down data to answer my questions was pretty simple, but also hard at the same time.
+The Geospatial approach I took to explain my findings took me all over the internet to find the best approach to display my data in a computable manner.

 # Final Capstone Goals
 - Explore and find out what the most common types of apprehension metrics we see at which border.